Arc-Computer/ATLAS/README.md

   # Evaluate any interaction
   evaluation = reward_system.evaluate(prompt="<user_prompt>", response="<agent_response>")
   print(f"Score: {evaluation.score}, Rationale: {evaluation.rationale}")
+  print(f"Per-judge scores: {evaluation.judge_scores}")
   ```
-- **Expected Outcome**: A JSON object containing a reward score (0.0-1.0) and a detailed rationale.
+- **Expected Outcome**: A lightweight result object exposing the aggregated score, rationale, and per-judge details.
+Advanced callers can inspect `evaluation.extra["info"]` for the raw judge payload.
+For batched or high-throughput evaluation, call the `RIMReward` instance directly with lists of prompts and completions.
+The quickstart script prints aggregated and per-judge scores by default; pass `--verbose-judges` to surface full judge traces.
 The system achieves 93.7% accuracy on RewardBench V2, outperforming all public models.
 Benchmarks and judge configuration are detailed in [ATLAS Reward System](https://www.arc.computer/blog/atlas-reward-system).

 ### Path 3 — Build a Custom Teacher Model